thegworld/gtx-browser/docs/sheriff.md

-# Chromium Sheriffing
+# GTx Browser Sheriffing

-Sheriffs have one overarching role: to ensure that the Chromium build infrastructure is doing its job of helping developers deliver good software.
+Sheriffs have one overarching role: to ensure that the GTx Browser build infrastructure is doing its job of helping developers deliver good software.
 Every other sheriff responsibility flows from that one.
 In priority order, sheriffs need to ensure that: